mrlacey/mrlacey/README.md

 ### Hi there 👋

-- I'm currently juggling lits of different things and need to find time to write a better README!
+- I'm currently juggling lots of different things and need to find time to write a better README!

 <!--
 **mrlacey/mrlacey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.